yyong-brs/learn-kubernetes/chapter9.md

 The watch flag in kubectl is useful for monitoring changes—it keeps looking at an object and prints an update line whenever the state changes.
 In this exercise you’ll see that the old Pod is terminated before the new one is created, which means the app has downtime while the new Pod starts up.
 Figure 9.15 shows I had one second of downtime in my release.

 ![图9.15](.\images\Figure9.15.png)

-​										**Figure 9.15 DaemonSets update by removing the existing Pod before creating a replacement.**
+<center>图 9.15 DaemonSets update by removing the existing Pod before creating a replacement.</center>

 A multinode cluster wouldn’t have any downtime because the Service sends traffic only to Pods that are ready, and only one Pod at a time gets updated, so the other Pods are always available.
 You will have reduced capacity, though, and if you tune a faster rollout with a higher maxUnavailable setting, that means a greater reduction in capacity as more Pods are updated in parallel.
 That’s the only setting you have for DaemonSets, so it’s a simple choice between manually controlling the update by deleting Pods or having Kubernetes roll out the update by a specified number of Pods in parallel.